Teeth Grinding: 4 Remedies for Bruxism

-Bruxism is a condition that’s characterized by excessive grinding or clenching teeth, jaw, and molars.
-In most cases it occurs during the night, and can cause numerous problems and injuries, as well as pain and broken teeth.
+Bruxism is a condition that’s characterized by excessive teeth grinding or clenching of the teeth, jaw, and molars.
+In most cases, it occurs during the night and can cause numerous problems and injuries, as well as pain and broken teeth.
 In today’s article, we’ll tell you some of the best ways to stop grinding or clenching your teeth.

-What are the most common causes of bruxism?
-The answer is that there are many different ones, but they all have to do with emotions and your psychological state.
-They include:
+What are the most common causes of teeth grinding?
+The answer is that there are many, but they all have to do with emotions and your psychological state.

 Say you’ve been under a lot of pressure for several days, weeks, or even months.
 You have to release it somehow.
 In this case, grinding the teeth and clenching jaws is one way.